hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Spot prices
 We sell electricity to the grid at spot prices.
 Spot prices are hourly prices for electricity on the market.
-In the Czech Republic, the regulator (OTE)[https://www.ote-cr.cz/en/short-term-markets] determines hourly sport prices for the next day.
+In the Czech Republic, the regulator [OTE](https://www.ote-cr.cz/en/short-term-markets) determines hourly sport prices for the next day.

 The prices for the next day are published at 2 PM.
 This simplifies our problem, because we don't have to predict them.

 ### Purchasing vs. selling prices
-It is theoretically possible to both buy and sell electricity at spot prices.
-We decided not to go through the hassle at first, so, we did not change the contract for buying electricity.
+It is possible to both buy and sell electricity at spot prices.
+Both prices can then be almost the same–the sell price is a bit lower because of a transmission fee subtracted from it.

-The buying price is almost always higher than the selling price, so it makes sense to use the electricity we generate directly.
+Under our current contract, out buy price is fixed.
+Our solution must be ready for a situation where it is not.
+The buy price will also usually be higher than the sell price.
+When we switch to spot prices, it will always be higher.

+Interestingly, the spot price can be negative.
+This means that we would have to pay for selling electricity.
+It should also mean that we could get paid for consuming electricity, but we need to verify if it actually works this way.

 ### Default solution
 The software from the power plant manufacturer has a default solution for controlling the power plant.
-You can set the maximum battery charge level.
+You can, for example, set the maximum battery charge level.
 When this is reached, the power plant starts selling electricity to the grid.
 When the battery is discharged below a certain level, the power plant starts charging the battery.
 Own consumption is preferred over both charging and selling.
-This makes sense because consuming produced electricity will almost always be cheaper than buying it from the grid (as mentioned in the previous section).
+This usually makes sense.
+Consuming produced electricity is less lossy than selling it or storing it in the battery.
+And, as mentioned before, the buy price is usually higher than the sell price.

-This is a reasonable default that allows for some tuning.
+The default allows for some tuning.
 But it does not address one important issue:
 It does not think ahead.
 It does not try to optimize when the selling should happen.
-It might be reasonable to postpone selling electricity to a peak time when it is expensive, and with the default solution, you have to do this manually.
+It might be reasonable to postpone selling electricity to a peak time when it is expensive.
+With the default solution, you have to change settings manually likely multiple times per day.

 ### Naive heuristic - start without AI
-What is the easiest possible solution that might improve upon the default behavior?
+What is the easiest possible solution that can make this better?

-Actually, a simple scheduler might do the job.
+In the first iteration, we decided to go with a rule-based scheduler.

 In my experience, it is always better to start with the simplest solution, and only improve upon it when the potential benefit outweighs the cost of improvement.
 The cost is not just the cost of development, but also the cost of maintenance, which grows with the complexity.
 Hence, always start with as little AI as possible, or with no AI at all.

-So, yes, we decided to implement a simple configurable scheduler.
-A bit anti-climactic, I know.

 The two main requirements for the scheduler are:
 1. you should be able to configure what the power plant does at any given time (prefer charging, prefer selling)